dileepadrd/project_2/README.md

 2. Which are the top 20 countries that has highest Business Confidence Index in the past 20 years?
 3. Which five countries have the most stable political environment for business growth in the next 20 years?
 4. Which country has shown the most improvement in their Ease of Doing Business ranking in the past 5 years?
-5.Based on all this analysis, which country (or countries) is the most suitable for attracting future investments and business growth?
+5. Based on all this analysis, which country (or countries) is the most suitable for attracting future investments and business growth?

 ## Methodology
 The following methods were used to answer the research questions: